oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

 This approach also lends itself to changing who is in your beta test program without having to change your code.

-In a real application, you’d be working with a database or an Identity Management system where you could add and remove users from the **BETA_TESTER** group.
+In a real application, you'd be working with a database or an Identity Management system where you could add and remove users from the **BETA_TESTER** group.
 With Okta, you can easily manage who belongs to the group from the admin console or via the Okta Management API.
 Those users would always see the latest and greatest beta while ordinary users would see only the current release.

 ## Learn More About Building Secure Applications

-I hope you’ve seen how useful it can be to set up different experiences for different users using Okta, Split and the native functionality built into Spring Security.
+I hope you've seen how useful it can be to set up different experiences for different users using Okta, Split and the native functionality built into Spring Security.

 To continue learning about authentication, authorization and feature flags and experimentation, check out these links: